Pony Girl (band)

 Pony Girl is a Canadian indie art rock band from Ottawa, Ontario, formed in 2012.
-Their records have appeared on Canadian campus radio charts and in rotation on CBC Radio 2 as well as Radio-Canada.
+Their records have appeared on North American college radio charts and in rotation on CBC Radio, CBC Music, CBC Radio 3 as well as Radio-Canada and SiriusXM.

+The group recorded several albums and EPs on Canadian indie labels Pop Drone and So Sorry Records between 2012 and 2015.
+After signing to Paper Bag Records they released Enny One Wil Love You (2022) and Laff It Off (2023) which was an Exclaim!
+Magazine Staff Pick of the year.

 History

 Pascal Huot is the principal songwriter, as well as vocalist and guitarist.
 The other songwriters and members are guitarist Julien Dussault, bassist Greggory Clark, percussionist Jeff Kingsbury and multi-instrumentalist Yolande Laroche.
 Kingsbury joined the band in 2013.

 Huot is also a filmmaker whose Pony Girl music videos have been selected by juried film festivals in Canada and the United States.

+In 2022 they signed to Paper Bag Records following earlier releases to Pop Drone and So Sorry Records.

 Pony Girl has toured extensively across Canada.
-In 2022 they signed to Paper Bag Records following earlier releases to So Sorry Records, an independent Canadian music label.
+In 2024, they were invited to showcase at SXSW in Austin, Texas, marking the band's debut performance in the United States.

+Pony Girl has been nominated a record-high 11 times for Capital Music Awards with multiple wins in 2023 and 2024.